iagosaito/gato/README.md

   make test
 ```

-It will run all the test cases provided in the challenge
+It will execute all the test cases provided in the challenge.

 ## License